kylechui/alacritty-extended-keys/README.md

 ### Add more keys

-Read the [specification].

-The syntax is:
+The [CSI u syntax][Specification] is:

 ```
 CSI <code-point> ; <modifier> u
 ```

-In Alacritty-speak, it is:
+In Alacritty-speak, it translates to:

 ``` yaml
 key_bindings: